Connplex Cinemas Limited Received In-Principle Approval From NSE - www.lokmattimes.com

 Connplex Cinemas Limited Received In-Principle Approval From NSE

-PNN Mumbai (Maharashtra) [India], June 16: Connplex Cinemas Limited (Connplex, The Company) is an entertainment company engaged in the ...
+Mumbai (Maharashtra) [India], June 16: Connplex Cinemas Limited (Connplex, The Company) is an entertainment company engaged in the setting ...

 Mumbai (Maharashtra) [India], June 16: Connplex Cinemas Limited (Connplex, The Company) is an entertainment company engaged in the setting up the cinemas, entering into the franchise agreements along with its other expertise, has received approval from NSE Emerge for its Draft Red Herring Prospectus, marking a significant step toward its Initial Public Offering.